aramis-lab/clinica/docs/Converters/OASIS2BIDS.md

 For each subject, among the multiple T1w MR images available, we select the average of the motion-corrected co-registered individual images resampled to 1 mm isotropic voxels, located in the `SUBJ_111` subfolder.

-The clinical data being converted are defined in a spreadsheet (`clinical_specifications.xlsx`) available with the code of the converter, which the user can modify.

 ## Using the converter